 (a) STO administers the debt service funds for various bond issues that are obligations of the state of New Mexico.
 STO does not report in its departmental financial statements bonds payable that are obligations of the state of New Mexico.
-These payables and the related bond face amounts (proceeds) are reported in the state's CAFR.
-The note disclosures associated with STO's departmental financial statements shall explain that, by statute, STO is responsible for making the state's bond payments and keeping the related records; however, it is not responsible for the related debt, the state is.
-Additionally, the note disclosures associated with STO's departmental financial statements shall refer the reader to detailed SI in the STO audit report and the statewide CAFR.
-The STO departmental financial statements shall include SI regarding the state of New Mexico bond obligations.
+These payables and the related bond face amounts (proceeds) are reported in the state's comprehensive annual financial report.
+The note disclosures associated with STO's departmental financial statements shall explain that, by statute, STO is responsible for making the state is.
+Additionally, the note disclosures associated with STO's departmental financial statements shall report and the statewide comprehensive annual financial report.
+The STO departmental financial report.
+The STO departmental financial statements shall refer the reader to detailed SI in the STO audit report and the statewide comprehensive annual financial report.
 The SI schedules shall show;